-Because heat travels quickly through metal, please use a towel, gloves resistant to heat, or oven mitt to hold your project if you intend to try this at home.
+Because heat travels quickly through metal, please use a towel, gloves resistant to heat, or an oven mitt to hold your project if you intend to try this at home.

 - So let's assume that you have already printed out your preferred design.
 Pick up your designed vinyl using a high task mask.
-Load it in your cutting machine and weed out excess vinyl using tweezers.
+Load it into your cutting machine and weed out excess vinyl using tweezers.

 - Just pull the handle toward you to close the press.
 You'll need to press the green button to start the timer manually.

 - Set the temperature of your heat press to 400 degrees Fahrenheit, or 204 degrees Celsius

 - Set the pressure to "medium-heavy" and the timer to 60 seconds.

 - When the timer goes off, open the press and remove the tumbler.
 Use an oven mitt or a thick towel to pick up your medium as this is extremely hot!

 - Carefully remove the transfer tape and the high task mask.
 You can use tweezers in this process.

 - Wait for a few minutes to cool down your mug and enjoy!